VET Program Approval and Maintenance Procedure

 1. All students must be enrolled in the University's approved Student Management System prior to the commencement of training.

-L. Update Student Management System Registrar Services
+L. Update Student Management System Student and Registrar Services

-3. Notify relevant stakeholders, e.g. Marketing, Federation TAFE, Graduation
+3. Notify relevant stakeholders, e.g. Marketing, Federation TAFE, Graduation.

 Section Five: Skill Set Training